Ralgun/chip8-emu/README.md

 # chip8-emu
 A simple chip8 emulator I created as C++ practice.
+Needs SDL2 for it to work.<br>
-Includes the worst makefile ever!
+The worst makefile also included!